 We can use this same procedure even when our regression model includes more independent variables, curvature, and interaction terms.

-Other Prediction Tips to Avoid Costly Mistakes
+Other Tips to Avoid Costly Mistakes in Predictive Analytics

 - Assess predicted R-squared: Even when a regression model has a high R-squared value, it might not be able to predict new observations as well.
 Use predicted R-squared to evaluate how well your model predicts for new observations.
 Read my post about predicted R-squared.